 To get a final sign-off by the end of the day so that both learning designer and SME could move on to the next project on the following Monday.
 In almost all of the courses, sign-off was achieved within these time frames.

-The key was having the Kineo designers on site working directly with the bank's team throughout the two-month design and production time frame.
-The end result was nearly 30 hours of effective learning delivered by four interactive designers and a dedicated SME for each topic.
+The key was having the City & Guilds Kineo designers on site working directly with the bank's team throughout the two-month design and production time frame.
+The end result was nearly 30 hours of effective learning delivered by four learning designers and a dedicated SME for each topic.
 An impossible result if using more traditional elearning development approaches.

 Involve stakeholders in its creation